nearprotocol/stakewars/challenges/challenge004.md

 ### Monitor the next set with the JSON RPC:
-Similar to the above, use
+Similar to the commands above, use
 ```
 curl -d '{"jsonrpc": "2.0", "method": "validators", "id": "dontcare", "params": [null]}' -H 'Content-Type: application/json' https://rpc.betanet.near.org | jq -c '.result.next_validators[] | select(.account_id | contains ("<POOL_ID>"))'
 ```
 If the result is not empty, <POOL_ID> will be in the next validators set.

-After the end of the epoch you can also find the reason, by using the command
+You can also investigate the reason why a node is not in the current set, by using the command
 ```
 curl -d '{"jsonrpc": "2.0", "method": "validators", "id": "dontcare", "params": [null]}' -H 'Content-Type: application/json' https://rpc.betanet.near.org | jq -c '.result.prev_epoch_kickout[] | select(.account_id | contains ("<POOL_ID>"))' | jq .reason
 ```
 Similar to the other command above above:
-- `jq -c '.result.prev_epoch_kickout` visualizes the previous set kick out
+- `jq -c '.result.prev_epoch_kickout` filters the previous epoch set kick out
-- `jq .reason` filters the reason, which may be insufficient stake or insufficient number of blocks generated
+- `jq .reason` filters the reason, eg insufficient stake or insufficient number of blocks generated

 ### Monitor the epoch progress
-You have two main sources of information:
-- the current block height
+- get the current block height
-- the current epoch start
+- get the current epoch start

 As an example, you can use the command
 ```
 curl https://rpc.betanet.near.org/status | jq .sync_info.latest_block_height
 ```
-This command will generate an integer of the current block height.
+to generate an integer of the current block height.

-As of today, you can retrieve the `epoch_start` only from the JSON RPC:
+As of today, you can retrieve the `epoch_start` from the JSON RPC:
 ```
 curl -d '{"jsonrpc": "2.0", "method": "validators", "id": "dontcare", "params": [null]}' -H 'Content-Type: application/json' https://rpc.betanet.near.org | jq .result.epoch_start_height
 ```
-This query will generate an integer with the block that started the current epoch
+This query will generate an integer with the block number that started the current epoch

+As a final step, estimate how many blocks are left in the current epoch by subtracting the `latest_block_height` from `epoch_start_height + 10000`.

 **Heads up:** BetaNet, TestNet and MainNet have different epoch lengths: